 Thankfully there are very few problems within our group.
 However, it is important that members remain aware of their own safety and security.

-Any meet ups organised and attended is/are the individual's responsibility and not the responsibility of WAY.
+Any meet ups organised and attended is/are the individual’s responsibility and not the responsibility of WAY.
+You can find further guidance about staying safe within the members area of the website.

 Members are asked to be respectful when online.
 Virtual conversation does not lessen the need for consideration of what is being written.
 Users should show respect for others at all times and should not post anything aggressive, deliberately inflammatory or derogatory, either in posts or as a reply to another member’s post, in chat rooms or in private messages.